wangzhizhou/Fish-eye-Image-Correction-Code/README.md

 Effect is not so good, it only has basic functions.

 ## How to use this project
-Firstly, you should clone this repo to you computer by using `git` related commands or just download the `zip` version provide by GitHub.
+Firstly, you should clone this repo to you computer by using `git` related commands or just download the `zip` version provided by GitHub.

-If you don't want to clone the entire repo, you can clone the latest commit in this project with the command listed follow:
+If you don't want to clone the entire repo, you can clone the latest commit in this project with the command listed as follow:

 > `git clone repo-site --depth=1`